AndrewSalko/kawaii-mobile/www/wp-content/plugins/ad-injection/readme.txt

 For more information visit [reviewmylife](http://www.reviewmylife.co.uk/blog/2010/12/06/ad-injection-plugin-wordpress/ "reviewmylife blog").

-= Actively being developed =

-As of 2011 this plugin is being actively developed and maintained.
-New features are planned for later on in 2011.
-If you have ideas for new features do let me know - I can't promise to do them any time soon - but if they are good and practical I can add them to my list.

 == Installation ==

 This section describes how to install the plugin and get it working.